 This no-fail recipe for CBD or THC gummies made with tincture is the perfect recipe for delicious cannabis gummies that are made with an alcohol-based tincture, full-extract cannabis oil, also known as FECO/RSO, or other cannabis concentrates.

-If you haven't already, evaporate the alcohol from your cannabis tincture.
-Directions below, if needed.
-While doing this, gather your equipment and measure out your ingredients.
+If you haven't already, evaporate 90-95% the alcohol from your cannabis tincture.
+Find evaporation directions here, if needed.
+While doing this, it's also a great time to gather your equipment and measure out your ingredients if you haven't yet.
 Place your gummy molds on baking trays, so they don't flop when being moved.

 In a small bowl, add ½ cup of water or juice.
-Stir the unflavored gelatin into the liquid.
-This is called blooming the gelatin.
-The mixture will become very thick.
-Set aside.
+Sprinkle the unflavored gelatin into the liquid and stir.
+Note: This mixture will become very thick, then solid.
+This is normal, and a process is called blooming the gelatin.
+Set this aside.

-Next, prepare a double boiler by putting one cup of water in the bottom pan over medium-high heat.
-Once boiling, turn the heat to low and let simmer.
+Next, prepare a double boiler by filling the bottom pan ½ full with water and placing it over medium-high heat.
+Return the top pan and cover.

-Take the reserved bowl of bloomed gelatin and add it to the double boiler.
+Take the reserved bowl of bloomed gelatin and add it to the gelatin mixture in the double boiler.

-Add your desired amount for flavoring oil drops.
+If using them, add your desired amount for flavoring oil drops to the mixture.

 Whisk vigirously for 3-5 minutes.
 You can use an immersion blender to speed up the process if desired.